 There needs to be a word to describe the day when you master your brows.
 Some people have their brow routine down to a science and make it look so easy, but for most of us, there’s no overnight success—it takes time, patience, and a whole lot of practice.

 Whether you were born with bushy brows à la Cara Delevingne or if you have naturally-sparse hairs, you can create a perfectly-arched brow with the help of some key products and pro-approved tips.
-For better brows for all, we tapped Jared Bailey and Neil Scibelli for their advice on getting brows so perfectly arched, they’d make a Kardashian-Jenner do a double-take.
+For better brows for all, we tapped Jared Bailey and Neil Scibelli for their advice on getting brows so perfect, they’d make a Kardashian-Jenner do a double-take.
+Here's a step-by-step breakdown of how to ace those arches.

 Meet the Expert